hlotvonen/glyph-drawing-club-blog/src/posts/2025-08-27-semi-justified-text.md

     Justifying text usually means that all lines except (usually) the last are set to equal measure.
 Text justification is very common in books and other printed matter, and is regarded by many as an essential property of high quality typography.
 On the web, it's the opposite.
 </div>

-We can't have Knuth-Plass on the web — sad, but understandable.
+We can't have Knuth-Plass on the web — sad, but understandable (although, [Dan Burzo](https://typo.social/@db/115105923083489752) pointed out to me that [`text-wrap:pretty;`](https://webkit.org/blog/16547/better-typography-with-text-wrap-pretty/) might bring it to web at some point).
 But `text-align:justify;` is nigh useless, so maybe this semi-justified system could offer a real alternative.
 It has essentially the same computational cost as regular greedy justification since it's still a greedy algorithm, just with bounds checking.
 Since we've only really had *one* option for text alignment since the birth of the web, `text-align: left;`, maybe this could some day provide another one?
 Imagine if you could just do something like this...

     p {
       text-align: justify;